secretstartups/handbook/security/security-change-management-procedure.html.md

 ## Purpose

-The purpose of this document is to outline the procedural change management steps as they relate to the Security Department.
+The purpose of this document is to outline the procedural change management steps as they relate to the Security Division.

 ## Scope

-This document applies to systems and applications owned by Security and processes owned by Security sub-departments.
+This document applies to systems and applications owned by Security and processes owned by Security Departments.

 **Note:** Changes related to user access and authorization should continue to be handled via the [access request](/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/) process.
 {: .note}